Go to AAD Home

 7. Wash your face when waking, before bed, and after sweating.
 Washing when you wake up removes the dirt and bacteria that settle on your face while sleeping.
 Before bed, you want to remove makeup and grime, such as smog, smoke, or dirt, which may have landed on your skin.

 Gently wash your face.
 Gentle cleansing helps skin look its best.
-To gently cleanse your face, wet it with lukewarm water.
+To gently cleanse your face, wet it with warm water.
 Then apply a mild cleanser, gently applying the cleanser in a circular motion with your fingertips.
 Finish by completely rinsing off the cleanser and gently patting your face dry with a clean towel.

 9. Stress less.
 Finding healthy ways to manage stress can help your skin, too.
 Some skin diseases like psoriasis and atopic dermatitis (eczema) often appear for the first time when someone feels really stressed.
 Stress can also cause flare-ups of many skin conditions, including acne, eczema, psoriasis, and rosacea.